 Isolated Incidents

 While the overall crime rate is decreasing, isolated incidents of violent crime do occur.
 In 2020, a tourist was robbed and injured in a mugging in Oranjestad, the capital city.
 Similarly, a local businessman was shot and injured in a drive-by shooting in San Nicolas, a popular tourist area.
 These incidents, while alarming, are rare and often linked to gang activity or drug-related violence.
-(See Also: Is Los Cabos Safe to Visit?
-A Guide to Worry-Free Travel)
+(See Also: Is Niagara Falls Safe To Visit?
+Discover The Truth)

 Precautions for Travelers